Toward a Physical Theory of Intelligence: Intelligence and Generalised Dissipation: The Physical Drive for Cognition

-The internal dynamics of an intelligent agent admit a reversible-dissipative decomposition of the form
+The internal dynamics of an intelligent agent admit a reversible-dissipative decomposition of the form:

-where the reversible flow $J\nabla H$ preserves internal informational structure, while the dissipative flow $R\nabla\Xi$ induces irreversible contraction associated with conserved-quantity dissipation.
-This decomposition makes explicit the physical distinction between information-preserving internal dynamics and the irreversible processes required to exert control and influence over the environment.
+where the reversible flow $J\nabla H$ preserves internal informational structure, while the dissipative flow $\mathcal{R}\nabla\Xi$ induces irreversible contraction associated with conserved-quantity dissipation.
+This decomposition makes explicit the physical distinction between information-preserving internal dynamics and the irreversible processes required to exert control and influence over the environment.The dissipative component generates a generalised dissipation rate within the specific conserved-quantity channel stabilising the system: